SESYNC-ci/syllabi/docs/_posts/2018-06-11-sabm-course.md

 Follow the normal procedures for running the downloaded installers on your operating system.
 If necessary for NetLogo, drag the package contents to your Desktop, Program Files (**on Windows**), or Applications (**on Mac**) folder.
 **Mac users** may be prevented from running a ".pkg" file at first, but simply open `System Preferences` > `Security & Privacy` after receiving a warning and choose to "Open Anyway".

-The following R packages also need to be installed.
-Open RStudio and, for each package below, type `install.packages('%package%')` at the `>` prompt and press return.
-To install `igraph` for example, type `install.packages('igraph')` and press return.
-Proceed as directed, and seek help if the installation stops with a message saying the packaged failed to install.

-- `igraph`
-- `rJava` (**Mac users** should install from source: `install.packages('rJava', type='source')`)
-- `RNetLogo`

-### Tests

-RStudio, Java & NetLogo must talk to each other, but a successful install is not sufficient to guarantee they will.
-Please run following test before arrival, and notify the instructor on **day one** if your tests fails.

-1. [Download][handout] and unzip the handout.
-1. Open 'handouts.Rproj', and wait for RStudio to start.
-1. Type `source('tests.R')` at the `>` prompt and press return.
-1. Follow the prompt to navigate to the Java file.
-1. The message "Tests passed." indicates a working installation.

 Contact the instructor, in advance by e-mail or on the first day of the workshop, if your installations or tests fail.